 - Auto-generated answer options for multiple choice questions

-- AI Question Paraphraser for clarity and tone
+- AI Question Paraphraser for tone and clarity refinement

 - Real-time analytics with filters and smart views